dghuuloc/CS.Teach/Python/README.md

 ---
 ## Python Comprehensions
+Comprehensions in Python provide a concise and efficient way to create new sequences from existing ones.
+They enhance code readability and reduce the need for lengthy loops.
+Python supports four types of comprehensions:
+* List Comprehensions
+* Dictionary Comprehensions
+* Set Comprehensions
+* Generator Comprehensions
+*
 ### List Comprehension:
 **Definition:** A list comprehension creates a new list by applying an expression to each item in an iterable.
 ```python